Frostman/docker-apcupsd-exporter/README.md

-# apcupsd-exporter
+# docker-apcupsd-exporter

-Prometheus exporter for apcupsd
+Docker container image to run Prometheus exporter for apcupsd